henrygd/side-panel-menu-thing/readme.md

 $ npm install side-panel-menu-thing
 ```

-Grab the few lines of CSS from [`dist/side-panel-menu-thing.css`](dist/side-panel-menu-thing.css) and add to your styles.
+Grab the few lines of CSS from [`dist/side-panel-menu-thing.css`](dist/side-panel-menu-thing.css) and add to your styles, or import from the package.

 ## Usage and options